 Clear Nail Polish

-Applying a coat of melted beeswax or soy wax is a simple way to make your origami waterproof.
-This technique is often used when making origami boats.
-Fold your boat as desired, then use an old paintbrush to apply a coat of wax to the exposed areas.
-Be careful to avoid dripping melting wax on your skin, as it may burn, or on your work surface, as it's hard to remove.
+A coat of melted beeswax or soy wax offers an organic way to waterproof origami, and it's particularly ideal for making origami boats.
+Just fold your boat as desired, then use an old paintbrush to apply a coat of melted wax to all the exposed areas.
+Be careful to avoid dripping the wax on your skin, as it may burn, or on your work surface, as it's hard to remove.